 - ✓ Take the student seriously 80 percent of suicides give a warning of their intent. - ✓ Be direct ask if the student is suicidal, if he/she has a plan and if he/she has the means to carry out that plan.
-Exploring this with the student actually decreases the impulse to use it. - ✓ Be available to listen. - ✓ Advise 9-1-1 and Campus Security if threat of suicide is imminent.
+Exploring this with the student actually decreases the impulse to do it. - ✓ Be available to listen. - ✓ Activate the Crisis Protocol by contacting the Campus Deputy Sheriff or Safety Officers at 760-483-7411. - ✓ You can always call 9-1-1 if threat of suicide is imminent.

-- ✓ Assure the student that you are his/her best friend (it is ok to agree you are a stranger, but even strangers can be concerned.) - \checkmark Be overly warm and nurturing. - ✓ Flatter or participate in their games; you don't know their rules. - \checkmark Be cute or humorous. - ✓ Challenge or agree with any mistaken or illogical beliefs. - ✓ Be ambiguous.
+- ✓ Assure the student that you are his/her best friend (it is ok to agree you are a stranger, but even strangers can be concerned.) - ✓ Be overly warm and nurturing. - ✓ Flatter or participate in their games; you don't know their rules. - ✓ Be cute or humorous. - ✓ Challenge or agree with any mistaken or illogical beliefs. - ✓ Be ambiguous.